One Prompt, Many Sounds: Modeling Listener Variability in LLM-Based Equalization: Evaluation Metrics

 Another candidate for quantifying the similarity between the collected and the generated samples in the 2D space is the Fasano-Franceschini test \cite{fasano1987multidimensional}.
 This test extends the Kolmogorov-Smirnov test to multiple dimensions, but it lacks the convenient optimization properties provided by the Kantorovich distance, and is thus less suited for our applications.

 Mathematically, the Kantorovich-1 distance between two probability distributions \(\mu\) and \(\nu\) is defined as:

 where \(\Pi(\mu, \nu)\) denotes the set of all joint distributions (couplings) with marginals \(\mu\) and \(\nu\).
 In practice, the distance is usually calculated using Linear Programming (LP) and to circumvent the approximation of \(\Pi(\mu, \nu)\), the LP problem is formulated in its dual form.
 This formulation allows us to quantify the discrepancy between the predictive distribution and the actual distribution of listener responses in the Beosonic space.
+A few examples of the prompts, the responses of the participants, the predictions of the text2beosonic baseline and the $W_1$ value are presented in Figure \ref{fig:beosonic_pred_5_exp}.
+We also illustrate the distribution of the transfer functions for one of the examples in Figure \ref{fig:transfer_funcs}.

-Furthermore, the sampling approach enables seamless integration of Reinforcement Learning from Human Feedback (RLHF) techniques, such as Direct Preference Optimization (DPO) \cite{rafailov2023direct}, by treating explicit or implicit feedback on each sample as a verifiable reward, thereby enabling effective personalization.
+Furthermore, the sampling approach enables seamless integration of Reinforcement Learning from Human Feedback (RLHF) techniques, such as Direct Preference Optimization (DPO) \cite{rafailov2023direct}, by treating explicit or implicit feedback on each sample as a preference entry, thereby enabling effective personalization.

 Finally, the proposed approach naturally extends to additional acoustic parameters, since it is applicable to any parameterization and number of parameters, with the Kantorovich/Wasserstein distance being tractable in arbitrarily high dimensions via its sliced variants \cite{deshpande2018generative}.